berkeley-deep-learning/cs294-131-f17/speakers.md

 Anima Anandkumar is a Bren professor at Caltech CMS department and a principal scientist at Amazon Web Services.
 Her research interests are in the areas of large-scale machine learning, non-convex optimization and high-dimensional statistics.
 In particular, she has been spearheading the development and analysis of tensor algorithms.
 She is the recipient of several awards such as the Alfred.
 P. Sloan Fellowship, Microsoft Faculty Fellowship, Google research award, ARO and AFOSR Young Investigator Awards, NSF Career Award, Early Career Excellence in Research Award at UCI, Best Thesis Award from the ACM Sigmetrics society, IBM Fran Allen PhD fellowship, and several best paper awards.
 She has been featured in a number of forums such as the yourstory, Quora ML session, Huffington post, Forbes, O’Reilly media, and so on.
 She received her B.Tech in Electrical Engineering from IIT Madras in 2004 and her PhD from Cornell University in 2009.
 She was a postdoctoral researcher at MIT from 2009 to 2010, an assistant professor at U.C.
 Irvine between 2010 and 2016, and a visiting researcher at Microsoft Research New England in 2012 and 2014.

+## Vladlen Koltun: Learning to Act with Natural Supervision

+### Abstract

+I will begin by discussing the common organization of machine learning into supervised, unsupervised, and reinforcement learning.
+I will argue that these distinctions have largely outlived their usefulness, in part because the terms are heavily overloaded and mean different things to different people (or even the same people at different times of day).
+I will discuss natural supervision as a regime that supports robust algorithmic machinery, scalable datasets, and the coupling of perception and action.
+This will be illustrated via recent work that uses natural supervision to train intelligent systems that act in complex and dynamic three-dimensional environments based on raw sensory input.

+### Bio

+Vladlen Koltun is the Director of the Intel Visual Computing Lab.
+He received a PhD in 2002 for new results in theoretical computational geometry, spent three years at UC Berkeley as a postdoc in the theory group, and joined the Stanford Computer Science faculty in 2005 as a theoretician.
+He switched to research in visual computing in 2007 and joined Intel as a Principal Researcher in 2015 to establish the Visual Computing Lab.

 ## Jianfeng Gao: Neural approaches to Machine Reading Comprehension and Dialogue

 ### Abstract